Phlow/feeling-responsive/pages/pages-root-folder/index.md

 ## About me
 Hello!
 I'm Ellery Buntel, a computer scientist specializing in computational neuroscience and brain comptuer interfaces.

-I am currently on a period of leave from a computer science PhD program at Tufts University, seeking to apply my research experience to a role in a commercial setting.
+I am currently on a period of leave from a computer science PhD program at Tufts University, but my work in brain computer interfaces continues.

+My work today is focused on my startup, Telepath, which is creating non-invasive brain computer interfaces for communication.
+Our goal is to understand the language of the brain in unprecedented detail by helping solve speech paralysis for people with severe paralysis.
+Please check out our website, [TELEPATH_LINK](LIIIIIIIIIIIINK), for more details.

-Right now, I'm developing fundamental technologies in the field of augmentation as a member of the [Augmentation Lab](https://www.augmentationlab.org/)'s [2023 augmentation residency](https://www.augmentationlab.org/incubator).
-Our projects include a system for reconstructing images from human neural data, and a general-use BCI control system.
+I  was recently a member of the [Augmentation Lab](https://www.augmentationlab.org/)'s [2023 augmentation residency](https://www.augmentationlab.org/incubator), where we developed fundamental technologies in the field of augmentation.
+Our projects included a collaboration with MIT's Media Lab to build a system for reconstructing images from solely human neural data.

 My research is focused on brain computer interfaces and machine learning systems for interpreting neural data.
 In practice, this means I do a lot of deep learning work, but I also have experience with other emerging technologies like reinforcement learning and cloud computing.